ASTM D3039 Tensile Testing of Polymer Matrix Composite Materials

 Elevated or reduced temperature test procedure:

 The Universal Test machine is equipped with a thermal chamber.
-This chamber allows traveling across the top and bottom of the chamber on the foundation and the crosshead of the Universal Tester.
+This chamber allows travelling across the top and bottom of the chamber on the foundation and the crosshead of the Universal Tester.
 Inside the chamber, standard measurement devices are mounted and the thermal monitored atmosphere is tested in the same way as it is at ambient temperature.
 The chamber has internal electric heaters to maintain high temperatures and external carbon dioxide is used as the coolant to lower temperatures.

 A constant rectangular cross-section of 25 mm (1 inch) wide and 250 mm (10 inches) in length are the most common samples for ASTM D3039.
 Optional tabs should be attached to the ends of the specimen to avoid damage caused by gripping.